bumpsinthewire/bumpsinthewire/README.md

 My interests are currently around making hybrid, multi-cloud networking easy and consumable for any and everyone.

+I am a cohost of the [Cables2Clouds](https://www.cables2clouds.com) podcast.

-Follow my [blog](https://bumpsinthewire.com) to see the kinds of things that I'm up to
+Follow my [blog](https://bumpsinthewire.com) to see the kinds of things that I'm up to.